Root canal treatment: Outcome and prognosis

-Alternatives
+Current research

+Newer technologies such as cone-beam CT scanning may allow more accurate measurements to be taken of the dimensions of the root canal, however, the use of CT scanning in endodontics has yet to be justified.

+Many dentists use dental loupes to perform root canal therapy, and the consensus is that procedures performed using loupes or other forms of magnification (e.g. a surgical microscope) are more likely to succeed than those performed without them.
+Although general dentists are becoming versed in these advanced technologies, they are still more likely to be used by endodontists.

+Laser root canal procedures are a controversial innovation, as they may offer faster treatment but have not been shown to thoroughly disinfect the whole tooth, and may cause damage to the tooth.

+Alternative treatments

 The alternatives to root canal therapy include no treatment or tooth extraction.
 Following tooth extraction, options for prosthetic replacement may include dental implants, a fixed partial denture (commonly referred to as a 'bridge'), or a removable denture.
 There are risks to forgoing treatment, including pain, infection and the possibility of worsening dental infection such that the tooth will become irreparable (root canal treatment will not be successful, often due to excessive loss of tooth structure).
 If extensive loss of tooth structure occurs, extraction may be the only option.